Ankarana Special Reserve tufted-tailed rat: Distribution and morphology

-E. carletoni is a relatively new species restricted to Northern Madagascar.
+Eliurus carletoni is a relatively new species restricted to Northern Madagascar.
 The species was named in honor of Dr. Michael Carleton of the National Museum of Natural History for his substantial influence in the study of rodent systematics and of rodents native to the island of Madagascar.
 Currently, E. carletoni is endemic to the Réserve Spéciale (RS) d’Ankarana.
 Madagascar is widely known for its unique biomes and biota.
 The genus Eliurus is part of the order Rodentia and the family Nesomyidae.

-E. carletoni can be characterized by the following: Overall, the texture of body hair is soft and fine.
+Eliurus carletoni can be characterized by the following: Overall, the texture of body hair is soft and fine.
 Cover hairs of the dorsum are bi-colored (proximal two-thirds is dark brown, and the distal one-third is a medium buff).
 The guard hairs, which have the primary role of protecting the rest of the pelage from abrasion and moisture, show characteristic colors of dark brown to black.
 The belly of E. carletoni is characteristically white.
 E. carletoni has a somewhat large cranium, a relatively short rostrum, moderately long molar rows, and a palatine process that is shorter and stouter in comparison to others within the genus.
 Likewise, the enamel of the anterior portion of the incisors is a dull yellow-orange color.
 E. carletoni exhibits a unicolor brown tail, which is also characteristic of others in the genus.